Frostbite22/DecentralizedCoursesBookingSystemFront/README.md

-# Decentralized courses booking system frontend with React for Admin
+# Decentralized courses booking system frontend with React for Student
 A Decentralized courses booking system built on top of Ethereum blockchain using Hardhat, ethers, reactJS as technologies and many third party libraries <br>
 The hardhat project related to this frontend [hardhat project](https://github.com/Frostbite22/DecentralizedCoursesBookingSystem)